Grilled (film)

-Grilled is a 2006 American dark comedy film directed by Jason Ensler and starring Ray Romano and Kevin James.
+Grilled is a 2006 American dark comedy crime film directed by Jason Ensler and starring Ray Romano and Kevin James.
 It was released direct-to-video in the United States on July 11, 2006.
 Maurice (Romano) and Dave (James) are inept door-to-door meat salesmen who need to make a sale to keep their jobs.
 After several unsuccessful attempts, they meet a potential client who leads the guys into a complicated series of events culminating with an encounter with a Mafia princess and a deadly mobster.

 Plot

 Maurice and Dave try, but fail to sell steaks to people through a mail service.
 Tired of their incompetence, their boss gives them cards with the names and addresses of their highest buyers, warning that this is their last chance.
 Dave loses all but one of the cards.
 It leads to a woman named Loridonna.

 Loridonna is on the phone with her friend Suzanne, who has swallowed a fish and needs help.
 Loridonna tells Suzanne that Dave is a doctor and gives him the phone; while Dave is talking to Suzanne, Loridonna talks seductively about wanting Maurice's "meat".
 Turned on, Maurice tries to seal a deal, but Dave says Suzanne wants to kill herself.
 They drive Loridonna to Suzanne's house, where they discover that she is an alcoholic whose suicide was a false alarm.

 Loridonna and Maurice begin making out, and Suzanne's husband Tony comes home and catches them, but he casually changes clothes while telling Maurice that she was once a man.
 Suzanne confirms this and tries to explain, but Maurice is too disappointed (and disgusted) to care.
 Tony then attempts to kill Dave, thinking he tried to seduce Suzanne.
 After explaining, Dave and Tony become friendly.
 Tony begins to grill some steaks, then is ambushed, shot, and killed by two hitmen.

 Finding some of Tony's guns, Dave and Maurice fight back.
 The hitmen put them into the trunk of their car and leave them there while attending a party.
 Maurice manages to get out, then sees Goldbluth, a name from the cards they got from their boss.
 After freeing Dave, they start describing to party guests the tenderness of their steaks.
 The hitmen return looking for them.
 Dave is unable to leave because Goldbluth is rambling on.
 He signs a contract to buy meat, so they warn Goldbluth that two hitmen are here to kill him.
 Dave gives Goldbluth the gun Tony had when he was killed.

 Maurice and Dave drive off, looking back to see shots fired.
 Goldbluth comes out without a scratch.
 Maurice and Dave return to their boss with seven orders and $21,000 up front from Goldbluth.